System Design Space

 GraphQL becomes a strong tool only when a team can manage not only query flexibility, but the cost of that flexibility too.

-In real design work, the chapter shows how a schema-first process, field ownership, resolver rules, limits, persisted queries, and federation governance keep the graph from expanding into uncontrolled complexity.
+In real design work, the chapter shows how schema as contract, resolvers, field ownership, persisted queries, and complexity limits keep the API from spreading out of control.

-In interviews and engineering discussions, it helps treat N+1, expensive queries, and drifting ownership between teams as architectural problems rather than library quirks.
+In interviews and engineering discussions, it helps treat N+1 queries, expensive operations, and drifting ownership between teams as architectural problems rather than library quirks.

 Practical value of this chapter